Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 * Map bosses drop Pure Demonic Essence at 20% rate

-* Diablo's Burning Essence of Terror drop rate set at 15% in Hell
+* Diablo’s Burning Essence of Terror drop rate set at 15% in Hell

-* Mephisto's Charged Essence of Hatred drop rate set at 15% in Hell
+* Mephisto’s Charged Essence of Hatred drop rate set at 15% in Hell

 * Baal Festering Essence of Terror drop rate set at 15% in Hell